deepbsd/deepbsd.github.io/_posts/2021-02-23-Arch_Linux_Install_Script.markdown

 when installing X: I have trouble using `sudo` from an X terminal.
 Not sure why that is, but reinstalling `pambase` and `systemd-homed` solved the problem.
 I'm still not sure how this problem got started in the first place, but I assumed there was a package change by the maintainers.
-You should probably experiement with this and see what works best for you.
+More study for me in the future!
+You should probably experiement with this situation and see what works best for you.

 ## Conclusion